corfu.el - COmpletion in Region FUnction

 (corfu-mode)))

 When pressing ‘RET’ while the Corfu popup is visible, the corfu-insert command will be invoked.
 This command does inserts the currently selected candidate, but it does not send the prompt input to Eshell or the Comint process.
 Therefore you often have to press ‘RET’ twice which feels like an unnecessary double confirmation.
-Fortunately it is easy to improve this!
-In my configuration I define the advice corfu-send-shell which sends the candidate after insertion.
+Fortunately it is easy to improve this by using the command corfu-send instead.

 Shell completion uses the flexible Pcomplete mechanism internally, which allows you to program the completions per shell command.
 If you want to know more, look into this blog post, which shows how to configure Pcomplete for git commands.
 Since Emacs 29, Pcomplete offers the ‘pcomplete-from-help’ function which parses the --help output of a command and produces completions for command line options.

 Pcomplete has a few bugs on Emacs 28 and older.
 We can work around the issues with the Cape library (Completion at point extensions).
 Cape provides wrappers which sanitize the Pcomplete function.
-If you use Emacs 28 or older installing these advices is recommended such that Pcomplete works properly.
 On Emacs 29 the advices should not be necessary anymore, since most relevant bugs have been fixed.
-I therefore recommend to avoid the advices on Emacs 29 and eventually report any remaining Pcomplete issues upstream.
+In case you discover any remaining Pcomplete issues, please report them upstream.

 (when (< emacs-major-version 29)